Consensys/doc.web3signer/docs/Reference/CLI/CLI-Syntax.md

     idle-connection-timeout-seconds: 60
     ```

 Number of seconds to wait before terminating an idle connection.
-Defaults to 30.
+The default is 30.

-### metrics-enabled
+### `metrics-enabled`

 === "Syntax"